 - Now we see why approximately is good in (4) but not (3).
-So why is about unacceptable in both examples? - Proposal: unlike approximately, about does not coerce scalar readings, i.e. about cannot combine with non-inherently-scalar terms like beef stroganoff (see also prepositions around, near) - According to Sauerland and Stateva (2007): about can only combine with numerals, temporal expressions - \bullet But -about can occur with some gradable adjectives - (16) about full/empty/straight/?dry/?certain/?closed/#wet/#visible/#invisible/#pure - Maximum-standard adjectives (underlined) seem better, minimum-standard adjectives presumably result in a trivial meaning (similar pattern holds for approximately, exactly) - But why aren't all maximum-standard adjectives acceptable with about? - Is there an aspectual or evidential contribution to about we can take advantage of? - Why can't about coerce scalars?
-Perhaps related to the availability of non-scalar meanings: - (17) a.
+So why is about unacceptable in both examples? - Proposal: unlike approximately, about does not coerce scalar readings, i.e. about cannot combine with non-inherently-scalar terms like beef stroganoff (see also prepositions around, near) - According to Sauerland & Stateva (2007): about can only combine with numerals, temporal expressions - \bullet But -about can occur with some gradable adjectives - about full/empty/straight/?dry/?certain/?closed/#wet/#visible/#invisible/#pure - Maximum-standard adjectives (underlined) seem better, minimum-standard adjectives presumably result in a trivial meaning (similar pattern holds for approximately, exactly) - But why aren't all maximum-standard adjectives acceptable with about? - Do they have a conventionalized null just (cf. almost)? - (18) a. about ten \rightarrow not ten - b. just about ten \rightarrow not ten - c. about full \rightarrow not full - d. just about full \rightarrow not full - Why can't about coerce scalars?
+Perhaps related to the availability of non-scalar meanings: - (19) a.
 It's about to rain. - b.
-It's about time. - c.
-Tom moved about the room - d.
-John talked about Mary.
+Tom moved about the roomd.
+John talked about Mary. - c.
+It's about time.